geomagpy/magpy/README.md

         print (data.variables())

-Some basic column information, particluarly column name and units as asigned to each column key can be obtained by
+Some basic column information, particularly column name and units as assigned to each column key can be obtained by

         print (data.get_key_name('x'))
         print (data.get_key_unit('x'))